TwoRavens/TwoRavens/docs/D3M/api_docs/configuration/index.md

 **Pattern**: d3m-config/get-problem-data-file-info/(?P<d3m_config_id>\d{1,5})

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Return a JSON string that describes the information of training data and target files, if they exist.
 Configuration ID is optional.
+Return the last info if the id is not specified.

 * **view_get_problem_data_info** (request, d3m_config_id=None)